 If you’re looking for a window dressing that really adds to the decor of the room then spend some time thinking about what best fits your style.
 Curtains are brilliant for bringing warmth to a room, adding texture and colour or pattern if that’s your choice.
 Curtains are probably the most traditional choice of window dressing, and you will also need to choose a curtain pole, and decide if you want to go for a tab top or eyelet style.

 If you prefer a more minimalistic look then you might opt for something like blinds which go inside the window frame and are less intrusive to the room.
 Blinds come in a huge range of different colours and materials meaning there are lots of options and you can find something that’s perfect for your room.
 They are often either made to measure or designed to be cut to size for the perfect fit which is usually a more affordable option.

 Shutters are another beautiful choice from a design perspective, but possibly the most costly so it may be budget dependent.
-Wooden shutters (both real or faux) come in a variety of styles, and can really add something to a room if you prefer the clean lines that you get with the shutter look.
+Wooden plantation shutters come in a variety of styles, and can really add something to a room if you prefer the clean lines that you get with the shutter look.
 They give you the same options as blinds by being able to open or close the slats to let in natural light, and offer ultimate pricey when they are fully closed.